FrontEndFoxes/curriculum/workshop/half-day/half-day1.md

   }
 }
 ```
-To add focus to this on route change, add the following to the wacth inside App.vue:
+To add focus to this on route change, add the following to the watch inside App.vue:

 ```js
 this.$refs["skipLink"].focus();
 ```

-Add `id="main"` along with aria-labele inside the `<main>` tags in Home.vue and Instructions.vue:
+Add `id="main"` along with aria-label inside the `<main>` tags in Home.vue and Instructions.vue:

 ```html
 <!-- Inside Home.vue -->